Macavity77/IBMprepare/README.md

 IBM is a poineer in internet technology.
 Such Cloud service.
 Key to the future technongy.
 IBM has already become one of the poinner in this area.
-So, from those perspectiflc, I would really like to explore future career opportunity with IBM

 Personally and more precisaly:
 I had heard my friends' experience at the same internship program at IBM